open-papyrus/docs/src/introduction.md

 This project aims to create a modern Papyrus compiler for a better development experience and better runtime performance by creating meaningful diagnostics and applying optimizations.

+Aside from the compiler, the [Open Papyrus project](https://github.com/open-papyrus) contains other tools you might find useful.

 ## Using this Wiki

 This clean interface is provided by [mdBook](https://rust-lang.github.io/mdBook/).
 The left panel allows you to navigate to any post.
 Greyed out links are pages that have not been created yet.